todiktyo-partners-syzoi-el

 todiktyo-partners-theotokos-en

-“THEOTOKOS” Foundation is a non-profit welfare organization for the Protection of Children and Youths with Developmental Disorders and has been operating since 1963.
+“Theotokos” Foundation is a non-profit welfare organization for the Children and Young Adults with Developmental Disorders and has been operating since 1963.
 The facilities of the Foundation are located in the Municipality of Ilion and occupy an area of 51 acres.
 The Foundation provides Non-Profit Prevention, Recovery and Rehabilitation Services to people with Mental Developmental Disabilities & Autism Spectrum Disorders, from Early Childhood to Young Adult Life.

 Vision – Purpose